Esri/i3s-spec/format/Indexed 3d Scene Format Specification.md

 <p>
 The I3S format models node information using a set of resources - Node Index Documents, Feature Data, Geometry, Attributes, Textures and Shared Descriptors, all of which together represent the set of features or data elements for a given node.
 These resources are always attached to a node.</p>
 <ul>
-<li>The Node Index Document is a lightweight resource representing a node and describes its topology within the tree and includes references to other sub-resources. </li>
+<li>The Node Index Document is a lightweight resource representing a node, its topology within the tree and includes references to other sub-resources. </li>
 <li> The Feature Data sub-resource for a node is a text resource that contains the identifiers for the set of features within a node.
-It can store the geometry and attributes for all of the features in the node either by value or as references into the geometry and attribute sub-resources for the node.
-In the latter case, each feature references the appropriate range of vertices within the geometry sub-resource for the node and the appropriate range of attribute values within the  attribute sub-resource for the node. </li>
+It can store the geometry and attributes for all of the features in the node either by value or as references into the geometry and attribute sub-resources for the node.</li>
 <li> The Geometry, Attribute and Texture sub-resources describe the geometry, attribute and texture for the node.
 Geometry and attribute sub-resources represent the geometries and attributes of all of the features within the node and include the identifiers of the owning features within the node as well as the mapping between individual feature identifiers and their geometry segments.
 Vertices within the geometry contain the appropriate texture coordinates. </li>
 </ul>
 </p>